flowdock/api-docs/docs/Thread-messages.md

  * [Discussion](/#discussion)
  * [Chat message](/#message)

-However, a comment or discussion in external services is represented by a separate [discussion](#/discussion) message.
-[Chat messages posted to a thread](/#messages) in Flowdock include thread data.

 <div id="/activity"></div>
 ## Activity

+Activity messages represent events in external services.
+That event could be a new user story for a project, an update to a support ticket or a commit to some repository, for example.
+Activities are always related to some entity which is represented by a [thread](Threads).

+However, comments in external services are represented by a separate [discussion](#/discussion) message type.

+An activity message has the following format:

 ```
 {